 Well, if all we can do is guess about Kr8zy Glue, you sure know you shouldn’t be vaping it.

-K2 is an overlooked danger of fake carts
+K2 is an overlooked danger of street carts

 K2 is a synthetic cannabinoid which was making the rounds before marijuana legalization gained support in the US.
 It was an attempt to make a synthetic substitute for cannabis, one which would dodge around legality.
 Unfortunately, there was an epidemic of deaths and hospitalizations from synthetic cannabinoids that have been forgotten now.